County Joint Champions (W 5, L 1, D 6)

 Outside the county programme, Notts played MCC at Lord’s in mid-June and on a terrible wicket not one of the four innings realised 100, MCC winning by 16 runs; Alfred Shaw taking 11-82 in the match.
 Three other games took place involving the County.
 A match was arranged at Bestwood Park against I Zingari but when half their team failed to put in an appearance, a scratch MCC side was assembled; in addition Richard Daft organised matches against Wakefield in June and Keighley in July, both towns being allowed 18 men.

 On 28 August, Daft embarked with a team of Notts and Yorkshire cricketers on a voyage to North America, where a programme of 12 matches had been arranged.
 The trip was the idea of JP Ford, a member of the Nottingham Town Council; the Notts County Cricket Club secretary, Edwin Browne, travelled with the side as manager.
 About 25,000 attended the match between the tourists and Philadelphia, which produced easily the highest receipts and made the visit financially successful.
 At the end of the tour a match Notts v Yorkshire was played at Germantown.
 The tourists divided into the six of each county for this match and the teams were then made up from cricketers in America.
-George Lane, a professional from Kimberley, appeared for Notts.
+George Lane, a professional from Kimberley, appeared for Notts though he played almost all his First-Class and senior cricket in the USA.
 Notts won this unusual contest by 10 wickets.
 The weather was intensely cold and snow interrupted play on the second day!

 Scorecardsa and stats can be seen here